 CELINE by Hedi Slimane

 Despite his current success at CELINE, Slimane’s debut show was received with mixed reviews.
 Drastically shifting the creative direction caused part of the fashion house’s loyal following to move onto other brands.
 However, Slimane’s distinctive style and vision attracted brand new customers, carving out a place in the global market for the revamped French Maison.
-After three years at its helm, CELINE is thriving internationally; in particular, in the Chinese mainland, where their sales soared even during the pandemic.
+After four years at its helm, CELINE is thriving internationally; in particular, on the Chinese mainland, where their sales soared even during the pandemic.
 With Asia as a pivotal region to achieve the “clear mission” of improving the brand’s financial performance within the first five years, Slimane has dived into menswear, opened up to e-commerce in the Asian continent—for the first time—and enlisted the help of popular figures among the Gen Z.

 Though fashion lovers across the globe were skeptical at first, Slimane’s strategy is clearly working.
 LVMH—CELINE’s parent company—wrote in their 2021 Q1 press release, “CELINE had great success with the creations of Hedi Slimane.”
-Looking towards the future, it seems that CELINE’s monumental success is not stopping anytime soon.
+Looking toward the future, it seems that CELINE’s monumental success is not stopping anytime soon.
 With its Generation Z targeted clothing and army of influential ambassadors, CELINE is likely to remain a household name.

 Thumbnail by Laras